 Mechoui is traditionally prepared by roasting a whole lamb either on a spit over a fire or in a pit in the ground.
 The meat is eaten by hand with salt and cumin for dipping.

-Slow roasting with a very low temperature can take up to nine hours, depending on the thickness of the cut, but you'll find the long cooking time well worth the wait as the meat will be so buttery tender that it can easily be pulled from the bone by hand—which is how it's traditionally eaten anyway!
+Slow roasting with a very low temperature can take up to nine hours, depending on the thickness of the cut, but you'll find the long cooking time well worth the wait as the meat will be so buttery tender that it can easily be pulled from the bone by hand.

 If such a long, slow roast won't work with your schedule, directions for shorter roasting methods are included.
 All three methods can be used to roast a half lamb or very small whole lamb if your oven can accommodate those larger roasts.

 - 1 whole leg of lamb (bone-in or shoulder)

 - Garnish: salt for dipping

 - Garnish: cumin for dipping

 Prepare the Lamb

 - Trim excess fat from the leg of lamb or shoulder, and make a dozen or more deep cuts into the meat with the tip of a sharp knife.

 - Combine the butter with the garlic, salt, pepper, cumin, saffron, turmeric, and olive oil.
 Spread the mixture over the entire leg or shoulder of lamb, working some butter into the incisions made with the knife.